godotengine/godot-docs/about/faq.rst

 ---------------------------------------

 The officially supported languages for Godot are GDScript, Visual Scripting, C# and C++.
-See the subcategories for each language in the :ref:`toc-learn-scripting` section.
+See the subcategories for each language in the :ref:`scripting <toc-learn-scripting>` section.

 Note that C# and Visual Scripting support is comparatively young and GDScript still has some advantages as outlined below.